yen311/yen311/README.md

 Feel free to contact me if you have anything would like to share with me 😀

-Here's my personal website: https://yen311.github.io/personal-website/#/home (Frontend: React, Backend: Django)
+Here's my personal website: https://www.yenkuo.org (Built by Next.js with Tailwind CSS, hosted by Amplify)

 - I'm the alumni from Portland State University (Bachelor Degree in Finance 🏦)